 IMDB Synopsis: On an isolated island in Brittany at the end of the eighteenth century, a female painter is obliged to paint a wedding portrait of a young woman.

-Portrait Of A Lady On Fire is one of the most moving and exceptional works of cinema to be released in years.
+Portrait Of A Lady On Fire is a moving and stunningly exceptional work of cinema.
+Ever.
 Full stop.
 Written and directed by Céline Sciamma, the French-language film is gorgeous in every sense of the word.
-The cinematography is a feast for the senses (as heralded by the LAFCA & NYFCC), subtle, lived in, nuanced performances from the co-leads build the audience up, and the devastating final scene conveys more than entire films do in their entire runtime.
+The cinematography is a feast for the senses (as heralded by the LAFCA & NYFCC), subtle, lived in and nuanced performances from the co-leads build the audience up, and the devastating final scene conveys more than entire films do in their entire runtime.
 Portrait Of A Lady On Fire is a testament to the power of filmmaking’s ability to wholly engross, engage and uplift.

 A story of forbidden love in unforgiving times is hardly new, but the film crackles because of the moments between Marianne and Héloïse.
 Firstly, cautious intrigue over a Vivaldi piano session, stolen glances on the walkabouts, poring over one another in painting sessions… looks during a bonfire celebration.
 Their bond is able to grow purely and organically due to the relative isolation of the island, where the camera catches all of the intimate moments, feeling exceptionally personal and real.
 Sketching a sleeping Héloïse by firelight, pontificating on Orpheus and Eurydice over wine, supporting the maid—physically and mentally—through her abortion… It’s a whirlwind romance, but it’s so much more.
 It’s a bond between two close souls that both know it cannot last.